Skip to main content

 3. outcomes or effectiveness of educational, childcare and other statutory activities of schools.

 Like external inspections, internal inspections are conducted on a scheduled and ad-hoc basis.
 Pursuant to the legislation, scheduled inspections take place on a mandatory basis in each school year.
-Inspections are based on a pedagogical supervision plan, developed by the school head for each school year and submitted to the school’s teaching council (a body composed of the head as its chair and all teachers).
+Inspections are based on a pedagogical supervision plan, developed by the school head for each school year and submitted to the school’s teaching council (composed of the head as its chair and all teachers).
 The plan specifies the topics and dates of scheduled inspections.

 The legislation does not lay down details of the procedure for internal inspections.
 It states only that the school head carries out inspections in collaboration with other management staff, and, as part of an inspection:

-• analyses documentation related to the educational process;
+• analyses documentation on the educational process;

 • observes classes, other educational and childcare activities conducted by teachers and other activities as defined in the statutes of the school.